-The processes presented in this module, which is offered during semester 2 for full-time candidates, provide these new entrants to the TVET sector with an opportunity to explore the world of work in a structured way so that they may gain an understanding of the workplace towards which they will be teaching.
-For part-time students (mostly in-service lecturers), this module is also offered towards the end of their studies.
+The processes presented in this module, which is offered during semester 2 for students completing the programme within the minimum timeframe, provide these new entrants to the TVET sector with an opportunity to explore the world of work in a structured way so that they may gain an understanding of the workplace towards which they will be teaching.
+For students completing the programme within the extended timeframe (mostly in-service lecturers), this module is also offered towards the end of their studies.
 It provides a further opportunity for them to engage with the world of the workplace, as these workplace explorations are currently part of DHET policy, and lecturers are obliged to engage with employer-partners.
 The purpose for this module then is that our students will improve their knowledge, skills and value-statements about work and the workplace so that their teaching may be aligned to the workplace, and not only depend on the stated curriculum.
 These experiences will ensure that they are better placed to prepare their students for the demands of workplaces within which they (their students) will be engaged.
+Students are required to complete two weeks in the workplace.